Lots of exciting events pack the Boston Events Calendar for August 2016 as summer fun continues in the city.

 Madonna Della Cava Feast - August 12-14, Battery and Hanover Streets - procession at 1pm on Sunday; feast opens at 7pm on Friday and 12 noon on Saturday and Sunday

 Fisherman's Feast of the Madonna del Soccorso di Sciacca - August 18-21, 2016, - Blessing of the Fishing Waters at Christopher Columbus Park on Thursday at 6pm.
 Feast opens at 6pm on Friday and 12 noon on Saturday and Sunday.
 Grand Procession at 1pm on Sunday, on Fleet, Louis, and North Streets, with Flight of the Angel at 8pm

 St. Anthony's Feast - The largest Italian religious festival in New England, August 26-28, 2016, Endicott, Thatcher, and North Margin Streets, parade at 12 noon on Sunday - parades, strolling singers, entertainment, and 100 pushcarts offering mouth-watering Italian food in this "Feast of All Feasts"; feast opens at 7pm on Friday, 12 noon on Saturday and Sunday; Grand Procession starts at noon on Sunday.

-St. Lucy's Feast - August 28-29 (to be confirmed for 2016), Thatcher and Endicott Streets, procession at 5pm on Monday (find more Labor Day events in Boston)
+St. Lucy's Feast - August 29, Thatcher and Endicott Streets, procession at 5pm on Monday

 Nearest T station: Commuter Rail or Orange & Green Lines/North Station